 If the Greek sea god, Poseidon, was to take a lunch break, tiny Amoudi Bay is where he’d have a seafood lunch!
 On the Greek island of Santorini in the Aegean Sea is the northern village of Oia, perched high on the red cliffs.
 300 wide-cut steps lead down from Oia to the tiny jeweled-colored fishing port of Amoudi (or Ammoudi) Bay.
+Here’s a complete guide to everything to see and experience in Amoudi Bay.

 The Old Port of Santorini